hassan-qasemi/contract_foundry_docs/src/pricing.md

 ## ⛽ 3.
 Blockchain Gas Fees

-Gas fees—used to process transactions on the blockchain—are **paid directly from the user’s ETH wallet**.
+Gas fees—used to process transactions on the blockchain—are **paid directly from the user’s EOA**.
 These are separate from subscription costs.

 ### Key Points:

-* Users must maintain an ETH balance in their wallet.
+* Users must embalance their EOA and delegates.
 * Every interaction requiring a transaction (e.g., deploy contract, update DID) incurs a gas fee.
 * Contract Foundry does **not** control or markup network fees.